 Nengo is free for individuals and academic research.
 For commercial licenses, please contact us.

 Built-in AI libraries

-Explore dozens of examples and tutorials based on the principles of the Neural Engineering Framework.
+Explore dozens of examples and tutorials made with the Nengo brain creator.

 Start working with Nengo today!
 Explore the code and follow the project on Github.